PROMETHEUS AND CHIRON

 “You…look like you’re withdrawing,” Tommy said.

-Tommy, trying not to imagine the prospect of going through withdrawal once a night, every night, asked what he thought was a rather obvious question.
+Tommy, trying not to imagine the prospect of going through withdrawal nightly, asked what he thought was a rather obvious question.
 “You said every night…so what happens during the day?”

 “I go away,” the woman replied.
 She sounded breathless, and had begun to shake again.